carpentries/instructor-training/_episodes/02-practice-learning.md

 > This activity should take about 5 minutes.
 {: .challenge}

+A mental model may be represented as a collection of concepts and facts, connected by relationships.
+While this is not the way we naturally conceive such models in our brains, it is a useful way of exploring, characterizing, and communicating their key features.
+The mental model of an expert in any given subject will be far larger and more complex than that of a novice, including both more concepts and more detailed and numerous relationships.
+However, **both may be perfectly useful** in certain contexts.

-Mental models can be applied to explain levels of skill development:
+Returning to our example levels of skill development:
-*     A *novice* is someone who has a minimal and potentially inaccurate mental model of surface features of the domain.
+*     A *novice* has a minimal mental model of surface features of the domain.
+Inaccuracies may interfere with adding new information.
-They therefore reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar.
-New information can be difficult to connect, especially where the existing model is wrong.
+Predictions are likely to borrow heavily from mental models of other domains which seem superficially similar.
-*     A *competent practitioner* is someone who has a mental model that is useful for everyday purposes.
-Most new information they are likely to encounter will fit well with their existing model, even though many related elements may still be missing or wrong.
+*     A *competent practitioner* has a mental model that is useful for everyday purposes.
+Most new information they are likely to encounter will fit well with their existing model.
+Even though many potential elements of their mental model may still be missing or wrong, predictions about their area of work are usually accurate.

 ![Three collections of six circles.
 The first collection is labelled "Novice" and has only two arrows connecting some of the circles.
 The second collection, labelled "Competent Practitioner" has six connecting arrows.
 The third collection, labelled "Expert", is densly connected, with eight connecting arrows.](../fig/mental_models.svg)